Best Budget Hotels Around the World for Travelers

 6. Zostel – India

 What makes Zostel stand out is how budget-friendly it is.
-You can snag a bed in a dorm for as little as $5 to $10 a night—that's a steal!.
-Don't worry if you would rather have your own space; their private rooms are easy on the wallet, too.
+You can snag a bed in a dorm for as little as $5 to $10 a night.
+That's a steal!
+Don't worry if you would rather have your own space.
+Their private rooms are easy on the wallet, too.

 7. Tune Hotels – Malaysia

-The concept is pretty easy to grasp.
+The concept is easy to grasp.
 Imagine a spotlessly clean, simple room waiting for you.
 That's the base.
 From there, you customize your stay by adding amenities based on what you need.
 If all you're after is a comfy bed to sleep in for the night, that's all you get.
 But if you're someone who can't live without air conditioning, needs fresh towels, or wants to catch up on shows with a TV, you simply add those extras to your booking.
 It's all in your control.

 Before you confirm your booking, though, take a moment to read through the details about what's included as standard and what could incur extra costs.
 This little bit of preparation helps avoid any unpleasant surprises when you get your bill.
-What looks like a steal at first glance could end up costing more if you skip this step. things like daily housekeeping, speedy Wi-Fi, or even basic toiletries could come with added fees.
+What looks like a steal at first glance could end up costing more if you skip this step.
+Things like daily housekeeping, speedy Wi-Fi, or even basic toiletries could come with added fees.
 So, being aware is critical in getting the most bang for your buck and keeping your travel budget happy.

 8. Red Planet Hotels – Thailand & Southeast Asia